dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/UDX/Overview.md

 ## Register and use resources

-1. Log on to the [Realtime Compute for Apache Flink console](https://stream.console.aliyun.com).
+1. Log on to the [Realtime Compute development platform](https://stream-ap-southeast-3.console.aliyun.com).
 2. In the top navigation bar, click **Development**.
 3. In the left-side navigation pane, click the **Resources** tab.
 4. In the upper-right corner of the **Resources** pane, click **Create Resource**.